Canadian payments forecast, 2016 - news release

 |Back to research||Product Description|

-The report predicts that the mobile payments landscape in Canada will change dramatically within the next five years, with about two thirds of the smartphones in Canada having NFC capability by 2019, and major financial institutions and other key players releasing mobile wallets and applications that are more in line with consumer needs than the current slew of offerings.
+The report predicts that the mobile payments landscape in Canada will change dramatically within the next five years, with more than three quarters of the smartphones in Canada having NFC capability by 2020, and major financial institutions and other key players releasing mobile wallets and applications that are more in line with consumer needs than the current slew of offerings.

 Additional highlights from the study are:

-The 260 page report provides a comprehensive review, analysis and forecast of consumer payments in Canada.
-It draws on established statistical sources as well the Canadian Consumer Payments Survey, 2015, conducted by TSI amongst more than 2,000 consumers.
+The 260-page report provides a comprehensive review, analysis and forecast of consumer payments in Canada.
+It draws on established statistical sources as well the Canadian Consumer Payments Survey, 2016, conducted by TSI amongst more than 2,000 consumers.
 The report identifies high growth segments in the Canadian payments market in the context of some important recent developments in the economy, regulatory environment and the industry.
-Detailed forecasts are presented for credit card payments, debit card payments, cash payments, cheque payments, contactless payments, mobile payments, online payments, prepaid cards, gift cards, P2P payments, remittances, bill payments and transfers, ABM installations and POS terminals.
+Detailed forecasts are presented for credit card payments, debit card payments, cash payments, cheque payments, contactless payments, prepaid cards, gift cards, P2P payments, remittances, online payments, mobile payments, bill payments and transfers, ABM installations and POS terminals.

 About Technology Strategies International Inc.

 Technology Strategies International Inc. is a leading Canadian technology market research firm based in Oakville, Ontario.
-Established in 1995, the company has been tracking developments in Canadian payment industry for the past twenty years.
+Established in 1997, the company has been tracking developments in Canadian payment industry for the past nineteen years.
 For more information please see http://www.tsiglobalnet.com/research.html.